-Phone: 541-594-3000 Website: www.nps.gov/crla

-Park Features Rocks, plants, animals, and artifacts should be left undisturbed for others to enjoy.
-Collecting, destroying, defacing, or disturbing natural cultural, or historical features is prohibited.

-Pets Pets on a leash (or otherwise physically

-restrained) are allowed in the park, provided they stay within 50 feet (15 meters) of plowed roads and parking lots Dogs on a leash are also allowed on the Pacific Crest Ski Trail, but not on other trails, or off-trail.
+Winter/Spring 2017-2018 Park Mailing Address: Phone: 541-594-3000 Website: www.nps.gov/crla The Steel Visitor Center of accommodations outside the park.
+Lost & Found Report lost & found items to the Steel Visitor Center or call the park's lost & found office at 541-594-3060.
+Park Features Visitor Center for a list Leave rocks, plants, animals, and artifacts undisturbed for others to enjoy.
+It is prohibited to collect, deface, disturb, or destroy natural or cultural features. otherwise physically restrained) are allowed in the park, provided they stay within 50 feet (15 meters) of plowed roads and parking lots.
+Dogs on a leash are also allowed on the Pacific Crest Ski Trail, but not on other trails, or off-trail.
 Pets are not allowed in park buildings.
-Solid waste must be picked up immediately and disposed of properly, in a trash can or toilet.
+Solid waste must be picked up immediately and disposed of properly, in the park is unreliable.
+You may have luck at Rim Village.
+There is a 24-hour emergency landline outside the "snow tunnel" entrance to the administration building at Park Headquarters. a trash can or toilet.